gemma-fine-tuning/services/preprocessing/README.md

       "role": "user",
       "content": [
-        { "type": "text", "content": "What color is the sky?" }, { "type": "image", "image": "<base64 or image object>" }
+        { "type": "text", "content": "What color is the sky?" },
+        // This differs to some documentation because we extract this image
+        // and apply processor during training not during preprocessing { "type": "image", "image": "<base64 or image object>" }
       ]
     }